 Australia’s national opera company was born when a band of idealists — butchers, pharmacists, newsagents — gave up their day jobs to celebrate the 1956 Mozart bicentenary with a season of four of his operas.
 Today, Opera Australia (OA) is Australia’s largest arts employer, with annual seasons showcasing the world’s great opera and music theatre repertoire, a touring program staging works in regional Australia, and with performance broadcasts in cinemas and on national television and radio.

 In the 21st century, under artistic director Lyndon Terracini, OA has won the hearts of ever larger and more diverse audiences, giving more than 600 performances for more than half a million people every year.
 In 2012, Handa Opera on Sydney Harbour was launched with a spectacular production of La Traviata, followed by Carmen, Madama Butterfly, Aida and Turandot in successive years.
-OA has also embraced musicals as part of its repertoire, most recently with a fêted Lincoln Center production of South Pacific (2012) and followed by The King and I, Anything Goes and in 2016, My Fair Lady, directed by Julie Andrews.
+OA has also embraced musicals as part of its repertoire, most recently with a fêted Lincoln Center production of South Pacific (2012) and followed by The King and I, Anything Goes and My Fair Lady, directed by Julie Andrews.
 High-quality core repertoire continues: Co-productions with major international houses have become a cornerstone of company repertoire since OA staged the 2013 world première of La Fura Dels Baus' production of Verdi's A Masked Ball, and the company’s first Ring Cycle, directed by Neil Armfield, opened at Melbourne's State Theatre in 2013.
-OA caps off a jubilant 60th anniversary year with a revival of its Ring Cycle.
+OA capped off a jubilant 60th anniversary year with a revival of its Ring Cycle.

 Opera Australia is assisted by the Australian Government through the Australia Council, its arts funding and advisory body.